Board of Directors For Aveanna Healthcare

-Prior to joining J.H.
-Whitney, Mr. Rodgers was a Managing Partner at the Riverside Company, a global private equity firm, and he was a Financial Analyst with Alex Brown & Sons.
+Prior to joining Morgan Stanley, Mr. Rodgers served as Senior Managing Director at J.H.
+Whitney Capital Partners.
+He was also a member of the Investment Committee and led the firm’s Healthcare Investing activities.
+Mr. Rodgers has also served as a Managing Partner at the Riverside Company, a global private equity firm, and a Financial Analyst with Alex Brown & Sons.

 Tony Strange has enjoyed a long career in the homecare industry spanning more than 30 years.
 Mr. Strange currently serves as the President and Chief Executive Officer of Aveanna Healthcare, where he also serves on its Board of Directors.

 Mr. Strange most recently held the position President and Chief Executive Officer of PSA Healthcare and also served on its Board of Directors before PSA and Epic Health Services merged to form Aveanna Healthcare.

 In addition to Pediatrics, Mr. Strange has spent a significant amount of time in the Adult Home Care business.
 He spent 16 years at The Healthfield Group where he served as Chief Operating Officer and a Board Member before merging The Healthfield Group and Gentiva Health Services to form the largest Home Health and Hospice company in America.
 Mr. Strange stayed on with Gentiva Health Services where he served as a member of the Board of Directors as well as President and Chief Executive Officer until the sale of Gentiva to Kindred Healthcare in 2015.